Taenia in animals

 Control Method Description

-Meat Inspection Prevents consumption of infected meat with cysticerci.
+Meat Inspection Prevent consumption of infected meat with cysticerci.

 Proper Cooking Cooking meat thoroughly to kill cysticerci.